 Click on the photo for a larger view.

-Save an additional 20% OFF orders Over $50, use the coupon code - sav20 - at checkout.
-Coupon Good on regular price and sale price items.
+Save an additional 20% Off orders Over $50 use code sav20 in coupon box located at checkout.
 Orders Over $100 (after any discount/coupons) Receive Free Shipping (offer applies to US orders only)!

 | About Us | Shipping | Contact Us | Customer Comments | Gemstone Info | Checks/Money Orders | Links | Return Policy